chrishamm/awboot/README.md

 # AWBoot

-Small linux bootloader for Allwinner T113-S3
+Small linux bootloader for Allwinner T113-S3 modified for OP-TEE support to be used with DuetScreen

 ## Building